Online Master of Computer Science

 Professional certification and nondegree enrollment opportunities

-As a nondegree graduate student, you can begin taking the graduate-level computer science courses without being admitted to the master’s program.
-This provides the opportunity to establish a high graduate GPA, try out courses to decide if you’re interested in the full degree program, meet the English proficiency requirement or earn a MasterTrack professional certification credential.
+1. As a nondegree-seeking graduate student, you can take master’s-level computer science courses without being admitted to the program.
+This provides you the opportunity to establish a high graduate GPA, try out courses, meet the English proficiency requirement or earn a professional certification credential.

-Students who complete three courses with a cumulative GPA of at least 3.00 after the first attempt of courses will be able use this GPA when applying for the Master of Computer Science program.
+Those who complete three courses with a cumulative GPA of at least 3.00 after the first attempt can use this GPA and the credit hours earned when applying for the Master of Computer Science program.
+You must also meet all prerequisite requirements to be admitted.

 Foundations of Algorithms